-The result is skin that feels soft and boasts a lovely healthy glow for the rest of the day (as well as slight rose scent on the skin).
+The result is skin that feels soft and boasts a lovely healthy glow for the rest of the day (as well as a slight rose scent on the skin).

 But while not greasy, the oils here do take a while to absorb after showering, so this is better saved for days when you’re not in a huge rush to get dressed right away.

-The scent and lovely pink shade- as well as that packaging- gives this a luxe feel though, turning bath or shower time into something of an at home spa session (whoop whoop!).
+The scent and lovely pink shade- as well as that packaging- gives this a luxe feel though, turning bath or shower time into something of an at-home spa session (whoop whoop!).

 Overall I really like this scrub; from the scent to the luxury feel and the results.

-The one downfall me for though is the price, which makes me less likely to use this often and more likely to just keep on my bathroom shelf to gaze at adoringly.
+The one downfall for me though is the price, which makes me less likely to use this often and more likely to just keep on my bathroom shelf to gaze at adoringly.